Do you have management staff, or do you have effective leadership in your business?

 You may have a problem selling off the business at a profit or at all, because it’s not set up as a good investment.

 The ship’s sinking, and there are only so many holes you can plug.

-If it’s not growing, it’s automatically dying.
+According to Harv, if it’s not growing, it’s automatically dying.

 Inescapable collapse can only be prevented if things change.

 Departments close down, jobs disappear, and businesses crash.

 Sears had survived two world wars, the Great Depression, and even the emergence of e-commerce.

 The lack of effective leadership is what conclusively killed it, Harv notes.